Using Restrictions Lookup List and Filtering

 Exclude Filtering

-1. Enter the text in the restrictions field
+1. Enter the text you want to exclude in the Restrictions filter field.

 Practical Examples